ex3ndr/llama-coder/README.md

 ## Features
 * 🚀 As good as Copilot
 * ⚡️ Fast.
 Works well on consumer GPUs.
-RTX 4090 is recommended for best performance.
+Apple Silicon or RTX 4090 is recommended for best performance.
 * 🔐 No telemetry or tracking
 * 🔬 Works with any language coding or human one.